kustomzone/chaincode-investigator/README.md

 # Chaincode Investigator
-This is a tool to help test/develop chaincode.
+This is a tool in the form of a web app to help test/develop chaincode.
 It is supposed to bridge the gap between developing your chaincode from scratch and having a working UI/app to test your chaincode.

 It also has the ability to record APIs in a sequential flow.